vxnuaj/machine-learning/04-clustering/README.md

 We want to minimize this value, as doing so would give us the optimal centroids wehre $x_i$ is as close as possible to it's assigned centroid.

-We don't know the values of the centroids prior to the algorithm, so we can randomly initialize them to some random variable in the $\mathbb{R}^d$ space.
+We don't know the values of the centroids prior to the algorithm, so we can randomly initialize them to some random variable in the $\mathbb{R}^d$ space, if we're not using k-means++.

 Say we chose $k$ total clusters.